clintcolding/clintcolding.github.io/_posts/2017-07-10-browse-datastore-with-powercli.md

 - PowerCLI
 - VMware
 ---
-This is a quick and easy trick for managing files on a VMware datastore with PowerCLI.
+This is a quick and easy trick for managing files on a VMware datastore.
 It comes in handy quite a bit, I've even wrapped it in simple a [function](https://github.com/clintcolding/TheToolbox/blob/master/Map-Datastore.ps1).

 ~~~ powershell
 $DS = Get-Datastore MyDatastore